7th ACT Wills and Estates Conference

 Fees are payable upon registration.
 30 days payment invoices are available to members at the discretion of the Law Society.
 A 1.3% surcharge may be incurred on online payments.
 The Society reserves the right to cancel or alter events at its discretion, and in such circumstances, attendees will be notified via email.

-The Law Society is enforcing social distancing and spacing measures as set out by ACT Health at all our face-to-face events.
+The Law Society is enforcing covid-safe measures as set out by ACT Health at all our face-to-face events.

 If you are sick, have recently visited a COVID hot-spot, or are in close contact with someone in either situation, please stay at home.